M457ERCH1EF/intro-to-container/README.md

 After downloaded and installed Multipass, run the folowing command to create ubuntu instance on your workstation.

-Note: For Windows, please restart
+Note: For Windows user, please restart the machine first

 ***For Windows users, use Windows Powershell (admin) to run below commands #Right Click Start***